apollographql/apollo-server/docs/source/api/apollo-server.md

 #### `start`

-`ApolloServer.start()` is an async method that tells your Apollo Server to do everything necessary to become ready to start serving traffic.
-FIXME finish this
+`ApolloServer.start()` is an async method that tells your Apollo Server to do everything necessary to prepare to serve traffic.

+You should not call this if you are using the `apollo-server` package; that package's [`listen`](#listen) method begins by starting the server for you.

+You should not call this if you are using `apollo-server-lambda`, `apollo-server-azure-functions`, or `apollo-server-cloud-functions`; these "serverless" framework integrations don't differentiate between "starting the server" and "serving a request".

+You *should* call this if you are using another integration package such as `apollo-server-express`.
+Specifically, you should call `await server.start()` *before* calling `server.applyMiddleware` and starting your HTTP server.
+This will allow you to react to Apollo Server startup failures by crashing your process rather than starting to serve traffic.

+Starting your server consists of two steps.

+First, if your server is a [federated gateway](https://www.apollographql.com/docs/federation/managed-federation/overview/), it loads its schema; if it cannot load the schema, `start()` throws.

+Second, all [plugin `serverWillStart` handlers](../integrations/plugins/#serverwillstart) are invoked in parallel; if any of these throw, `start()` throws.

+For backwards compatibility reasons, calling `await server.start()` is optional.
+If you don't call it yourself, your integration package will invoke it "in the background" when you call `server.applyMiddleware`, and any attempt to execute a GraphQL operation will wait until the server has started and fail if startup fails (with a redacted error message sent to the GraphQL client).
+We recommend calling it yourself, so that your web server doesn't start trying to serve traffic until the Apollo Server is capable of accepting it.
 #### `applyMiddleware`

 Connects Apollo Server to the HTTP framework of a Node.js middleware library, such as hapi or express.

 You call this method instead of [`listen`](#listen) if you're using an `apollo-server-{integration}` package.
+You are highly recommended to [`await server.start()`](#start) before calling this method.

 Takes an `options` object as a parameter.
 Supported fields of this object are described below.